 Motivation is extremely important - stay encouraging and positive!
 Recognize specifically what the student does right each step of the way.

-Five positives for every correction ("Filling the Emotional Tank from the Positive Coaching Alliance).
+Five positives for every correction ("Filling the Emotional Tank" from the Positive Coaching Alliance).

 Instructor demos and talks for each step but then student spends most time doing.